awslabs/service-workbench-on-aws/main/cicd/README.md

   creation and deployment to staging environment and directly push changes to their target development environment.
 This flag should be set to `true` for higher environments (such as `demo` or `production`) to make sure code is deployed and tested in a staging environment before pushing to target environment.

   4.3 **Test-Staging-Env:** This stage uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) to execute integration tests against the staging environment.
 This stage is only created if `createStagingEnv` setting is set to `true` in settings file.
 Developers can set `createStagingEnv` to `false` to skip creation and deployment to staging environment and directly push changes to their target development environment.
+Region `us-east-1` will be used if not specified by user.

   4.4 **Push-To-Target-Env:** This stage is for manual approval to deploy to target environment.
 The pipeline will pause at this stage and wait for manual approval.
 The user will receive an email notification via configured SNS topic.
 The